lorenzocipelli/Mask-R-CNN/README.md

 `matplotlib`
 `json`

+## Author
+* Lorenzo Cipelli

 > [!NOTE]
-> If you have any questions about the project contact me on LinkedIn following [this](https://www.linkedin.com/in/lorenzo-cipelli-3b1665230/) link
+> If you have any question about the project contact me on LinkedIn following [this](https://www.linkedin.com/in/lorenzo-cipelli-3b1665230/) link